superfly/docs/machines/flyctl/fly-machine-update.html.md

 The `--wait-timeout` flag tells the `fly machine update` command how many seconds to wait for individual machines to transition states and for any health checks to pass.
 The default is 300.

-## Accept all confirmations

-If you don't want to interact with the command, use the `--yes` flag to accept all confirmations.

 ## Use a custom ENTRYPOINT or CMD

 You can have the Fly.io `init` override the ENTRYPOINT and CMD (if any) of the Machine's Docker image.